dirkleas/miditoyz/help.md

   Query a playlist from your catalog for later streaming.

 Arguments:
-  WHERE_CLAUSE  SQL where clause w/t "where" prefix to query catalog (e.g.
+  WHERE_CLAUSE  SQL "where" clause w/t "where" keyword prefix to query catalog
-                "lower(title) like '%love%'" would match All You Need is Love, Love Her Madly, Imaginary Lover, etc. but not Used to Be (L.O.V.E.))  [required]
+                (e.g. "lower(title) like '%love%'" would match All You Need is Love, Love Her Madly, Imaginary Lover, etc. but not Used to Be (L.O.V.E.))  [required]
   SETLIST_FILE  Setlist .csv file to save setlist query results to for later
                 streaming.  [required]

+Options:
+  --help  Show this message and exit.

+$ miditoyz fields --help
+Usage: miditoyz fields [OPTIONS]

+  Show the fields in your catalog that you can use when querying a playlist from your catalog for later streaming.

 Options:
   --help  Show this message and exit.